terraform-ibm-modules/terraform-ibm-cis/docs/README.md

 ## Domain

-The [domain submodule](https://github.com/terraform-ibm-modules/terraform-ibm-cis/blob/main/modules/domain/) provides the terraform resources required to add and configure a domain in a CIS instance.
-After the module run successfully-
+The [domain submodule](https://github.com/terraform-ibm-modules/terraform-ibm-cis/blob/main/modules/domain/) provides the Terraform resources that are required to add and configure a domain in a CIS instance.

+The module implements this infrastructure:

-* The status of the domain that is configured in the CIS instance is set to `pending`.
+* Sets the status of the domain that is configured in the CIS instance to `pending`.
-* Configure the name servers that are assigned to the domain at the DNS provider or registrar and then find the assigned name servers in the `name_servers` variable of the module output.
+* Configures the name servers that are assigned to the domain at the DNS provider or registrar, and then finds the assigned name servers in the `name_servers` variable of the module output.
-* The status of the domain changes to `active` after the name servers are configured correctly at the DNS provider or registrar.
+* Sets the status of the domain changes to `active` after the name servers are configured correctly at the DNS provider or registrar.

 For more information, see [Domain lifecycle concepts](https://cloud.ibm.com/docs/cis?topic=cis-domain-lifecycle-concepts).